2025 Duke Blue Devils women's soccer team

+The Blue Devils finished the regular season 12–3–1 and 7–3–0 in ACC play to finish in third place.
+As the third seed in the ACC Tournament, they hosted sixth seed and twenty-first ranked Louisville in the First Round.
+They won 1–0 to advance to the Semifinals.
+There they lost to second seed and second ranked Notre Dame in a rematch of a September 18 matchup.
+Duke lost again in the post season, this time 2–1.
+The Blue Devils received an at-large bid to the 2025 NCAA Division I women's soccer tournament where they were the second seed in the Virginia.
+They defeated in the First Round, eighth seed in the Second Round, and third seed in the Round of 16.
+They defeated fourth seed and thirteenth ranked 3–0 in the Quarterfinals.
+Duke advanced to the College Cup and faced top seed and top ranked Stanford.
+They lost 0–1 to end their season with a 17–5–1 overall record.
+Falling one win short of their win total from last year.

 Previous season

 The Blue Devils finished the regular season 14–1–1 and 9–0–1 in ACC play to finish as conference champions.
 This was Duke's fourth regular season ACC title in program history.
 As the first seed in the ACC Tournament, they earned a bye to the Semifinals where they faced North Carolina for a third time that season.
 Duke could not make it three wins in a row and lost 2–1.
 The Blue Devils received an at-large bid to the 2024 NCAA Division I women's soccer tournament where they were the first seed in the Duke Bracket.
 They were also the top overall seed in the tournament.
 They defeated in the First Round, eighth seed and seventeenth ranked in the Second Round, and fifth-seed and sixteenth ranked in the Round of 16.
 They defeated fellow ACC team Virginia Tech, who was the seventh seed and ranked twelfth, 1–0 in the Quarterfinals.
 Duke advanced to the College Cup and faced North Carolina for a fourth time this season.
 North Carolina won 3–0 to end Duke's season.
 Duke won both regular season matches, and the Tar Heels won both postseason matches between the rivals.
 The Blue Devil's final record was 18–3–1.
 Their eighteen wins were the most since 2017, the last time they made the College Cup.